A coronary artery bypass graft (CABG) is a surgical procedure used to treat coronary heart disease.

 - you have a high-fat diet

-Coronary heart disease can cause angina, which is chest pain that occurs when the supply of oxygen-rich blood to the heart becomes restricted.
+Coronary heart disease can cause angina, which is chest pain that happens when the supply of oxygen-rich blood to the heart becomes restricted.

-While many cases of angina can be treated with medication, severe angina may require a coronary artery bypass graft to improve the blood supply to the heart.
+While angina can often be treated with medicine, severe angina may require a coronary artery bypass graft to improve the blood supply to the heart.

 Another risk associated with coronary heart disease is the possibility of one of the plaques in the coronary artery rupturing (splitting), creating a blood clot.

 If the blood clot blocks the blood supply to the heart, it can trigger a heart attack.

 A coronary artery bypass graft may be recommended to reduce your chances of having a heart attack.